Bermondsey tube station

 Bermondsey (/ˈbɜːrməndzi/) is a London Underground station.
 It is located in the eastern part of Bermondsey in the London Borough of Southwark and also serves the western part of Rotherhithe, in south-east London.

 The station itself was designed by Ian Ritchie Architects.
 Although it was originally intended to have a multi-storey office building on the top, London Underground have yet to realise the second phase of the scheme.

 The station on the Jubilee line, having been built as part of the Jubilee Line Extension from 1999.
-It is between London Bridge and stations on the line.
+It is between London Bridge (towards Stanmore) and Canada Water (towards Stratford) stations on the line.
 It is notable for its extensive use of natural light.
 The main station entrance is on the south side of Jamaica Road.
 The station is in London fare zone 2.

 History

 The station was opened on 17 September 1999.